N1N0u/Simple-Linear-regresson/README.md

 [![NumPy](https://img.shields.io/badge/NumPy-1.21%2B-orange)](https://numpy.org/)
 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

-A pure Python implementation of simple linear regression using NumPy, converted from MATLAB.
+A pure Python implementation of simple linear regression using NumPy, converted from MATLAB university coursework.
 This project demonstrates the mathematical foundation of linear regression without relying on high-level ML libraries.

+## 📚 Background

+This project is a conversion of university MATLAB coursework into Python, implementing simple linear regression from scratch using NumPy to understand the underlying mathematics.

 ## 📊 Overview